JCAdkins/REST/twitter/README.md

 ```

 ### `POST    users`
 Creates a new user.
-If any required fields are missing or the `username` provided is already taken, an error should be sent in lieu of a response.
+If any required fields are missing or the `username` provided is already taken, an error will be sent in lieu of a response.

-If the given credentials match a previously-deleted user, re-activate the deleted user instead of creating a new one.

 #### Request
 ```javascript